9.5. Member Functions and Program Organization

 }

-If a function is small, we might include its body in the class.
+If a function is small, we can include its body in the class.
 Doing this creates an inline function but without the inline keyword.
 The question is, "What is a small function?"
 There is no absolute size, but a good rule of thumb is that one to three statements constitute a small function, especially if they are short.
-More than seven statements are probably too many for a function to be considered small.
+More than seven statements are too many for a function to be considered small.
 (Attempting to inline large functions causes the final executable to become unnecessarily large; see Figure 2(b).)
 Furthermore, any attempt to create an inline function is merely a suggestion that the compiler may silently ignore.

 Program Organization: Inline vs. Non-inline Functions